-Airbnb hosts are doing a terrible job of nurturing their most lucrative source of business – previous guests. ¬†OTAs, including Airbnb, have started to dominate the source of vacation rental bookings. ¬†The fees for sourcing bookings continues to increase and and individual hosts will need to do a better job retargeting previous guests.
+Airbnb hosts are doing a terrible job of nurturing their most lucrative source of business – previous guests. ¬†OTAs, including Airbnb, have started to dominate the source of vacation rental bookings. ¬†The fees for sourcing bookings continue to increase and individual hosts will need to do a better job retargeting previous guests.

-This creates an opportunity for forward thinking DMOs. ¬†Marketing unique and aspirational short-term rentals in the area is a great way to make your destination stand out in the crowd. ¬†A great example is this treehouse in Atlanta, Georgia, which Airbnb recognized as “The Most Wished-For Listing Worldwide”.
+This creates an opportunity for forward-thinking DMOs. ¬†Marketing unique and aspirational short-term rentals in the area is a great way to make your destination stand out in the crowd. ¬†A great example is this treehouse in Atlanta, Georgia, which Airbnb recognized as “The Most Wished-For Listing Worldwide”.

 Revenue Generated by Airbnb Stays

-The headline number that everyone wants to get their hand ¬†is overall host revenue.
+The headline number that everyone wants to get their hand is overall host revenue.
 How much revenue is actually being put into the hands local Airbnb hosts and what corresponding revenues are these guests generating for local businesses.
 The first question is easier to answer so let’s start there.

 I’ll refer to our Market Summary Report¬†for a quick look at how the overall Airbnb market is trending in the greater Los Angeles Metropolitan Area.